ihiro100/Check-Sports-Website/README.md

 We have a set of URLS.
 We have check wheater it is sports website or not.

 INTRODUCTION:
 In this project we are taking one file as input.
 File contains a list of URLS (each on the new line).
 Our task to check wheater the listed Url is Sports Website or not.
-We are using one more file to to store output.
+We are using one more file in which list of sports is present.
+Output will be stored into a new file.

 COMPILING AND INPUTS:
 Python language is used for web scraping and Threads for multiprocessing.